Key Takeaways

 vCISO Pricing Reality for European Startups

-These rates reflect Western European markets (Germany, France, Nordic countries).
-Southern European rates (Spain, Portugal and Italy) typically run 20-30% lower for comparable scope.
+These reflect Western European markets (Germany, France, the Nordics).
+Southern European rates (Spain, Portugal, Italy) typically run 20 to 30 percent lower for comparable scope.

 The 8 Best vCISO Companies for European Startups